Slavery in Cuba

-Slavery in Cuba was a portion of the larger Atlantic Slave Trade that primarily supported Spanish plantation owners engaged in the sugarcane trade.
-It was practised on the island of Cuba from the 16th century until it was abolished by Spanish royal decree on October 7, 1886.
+Slavery in Cuba was a portion of the larger Atlantic slave trade that primarily supported Spanish plantation owners engaged in the sugarcane trade.
+It was practiced on the island of Cuba from the 16th century until it was abolished by Spanish royal decree on October 7, 1886.

 The first organized system of slavery in Cuba was introduced by the Spanish Empire, which attacked and enslaved the island's indigenous Taíno and Guanahatabey peoples on a grand scale.
-Cuba's original population was eventually almost destroyed completely, partly due to this lethal forced labor throughout the course of the 1500s.
-The remaining Taino intermixed with Europeans or African slaves and no full blooded Taino remained after the 1600s, though many Cubans today do have Taino DNA and are descendants of those intermixed Tainos.
+Cuba's original population was decimated after the arrival of the Spaniards, due to both a lack of immunity to Old World diseases such as smallpox, but also because of the conditions associated with the forced labor that was used by the Spanish colonist throughout the 1500s.
+The remaining Taíno intermixed with Europeans or African slaves and no full-blooded Taíno remained after the 1600s, though many Cubans today do have Taíno DNA and are descendants of those intermixed Taínos.